 Carriers have spam/content filtering in place to prevent their customers from receiving unwanted messages.
 When a carrier detects a message as spam, they will stop the delivery to the recipient.
 Learn how carrier filtering works to prevent your text messages from being filtered.

 How does carrier filtering work?

-Each carrier (Verizon, AT&T, T-Mobile, etc) has a unique approach to filtering messages.
+Each carrier (Verizon, AT&T, T-Mobile, and services that use their networks) has a unique approach to filtering messages.
 Message filtering can range from a simple static list of prohibited terms to advanced machine learning systems that constantly adapt based on the messages passing through them.

 How do I know my message was filtered?

 When you are seeing the filtered status next to a text message accompanied with the text "The contact's mobile provider filtered your text before it could be delivered.
 Try rewording it before resending, and follow the link to read our texting best practices.
 (30007)" your message has been blocked due to Carrier Filtering.

 How do I prevent messages from being filtered?

 To prevent messages from being filtered, personalize the content that is sent to each contact.
 If the same text is being sent to multiple contacts in quick succession, you may be flagged as spam.
 Utilize merge fields and vary the content in each text per recipient.

 - Do not send generic Google Drive links (drive.google.com) or shortened links (bit.ly, clicky.me, goo.gl, ow.ly, tiny.cc, tinyurl.com, etc) because these are commonly used in spam texts.
 When sending a link, use the original URL, such as a link to your branded website.